lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 1. **Data retrieval:** get pending deposits and the active validator set from the Consensus Layer, Lido keys from the Keys API, and Lido withdrawal credentials from the Lido contracts.
 2. **Consistency check:** the number of Lido keys returned by the Keys API must be at least equal to the count of deposited validators reported by the Staking Router.
 If fewer keys are returned, revert.
 3. **Find Lido keys awaiting activation:** compare Lido keys against the CL validator set — keys not yet present on the CL are considered _pending_ (deposited on the Execution Layer, not yet activated on the Consensus Layer).
-4. **Attribute deposits to pending keys:** walk pending deposits in queue order; for each deposit targeting a Lido pending key:
+4. **Attribute deposits to pending keys:** walk over pending deposits in queue order; for each deposit targeting a Lido pending key:
    - Deposits with an invalid BLS signature are skipped.
    - The first BLS-valid deposit for a key determines the key’s status: if it points to Lido withdrawal credentials, the key is accepted and the deposit is kept; otherwise the key is considered front-run and all of its deposits are discarded.
    - Subsequent deposits to an already-accepted key are added to that key's group.